 Anupam Manur, Assistant Professor, Takshashila Institution appeared in a panel discussion on reducing Indian dependence on Chinese goods in the wake of heightened geopolitical tensions at the border.

-Manur argued that tariffs, duties or outright bans can hurt Indian citizens more that it can hurt the Chinese.
-Indian imports account for only 2-4% of overall Chinese exports and is not big enough to create a dent in the Chinese economy.
+Manur argued that tariffs, duties, or outright bans can hurt Indian citizens more than they can hurt the Chinese.
+Indian imports account for only 2-4% of overall Chinese exports and are not big enough to create a dent in the Chinese economy.

 The entire video can be accessed here: